matthijs166/battleship-coding-tournament/README.md

 ```

 ## How to store some data in your brain
 The brain class will be created once at the beginning of the game.
-You can store data in the brain class and access it in the *start()* and *turn()* method.
-Keep in mind that between games the brain class will be reset and all data will be lost.
+You can store data in the brain class and access it in the *start()* and *turn()* methods.
+Keep in mind that between games, the brain class will be reset and all data will be lost.
 ```ts
 export default class BasicBrain extends Brain {
     // declare a variable in the upper scope of the class